gojek/courier-flutter/docs/docs/Configuring Client.md

 ## Optional Configs
 - **timerPingSenderEnabled**: Whether Courier should use timerPingSender internally (Android only).
 It defines the logic of sending ping requests over the MQTT connection.
 Default to `true`.

-- **activityCheckIntervalSeconds**: When acknowledgement for an MQTT packet is not received within this interval, the connection is reestablished.
+- **activityCheckIntervalSeconds**: Interval at which channel activity is checked for unacknowledged MQTT packets..
 Default to `12`.

-- **inactivityTimeoutSeconds**: The inactivity timeout of the connection.
+- **inactivityTimeoutSeconds**: When acknowledgement for an MQTT packet is not received within this interval, the connection is reestablished.
 Default to `10`.

 - **readTimeoutSeconds**: The read timeout of the connection.
 Default to `40`.